 Using that tool and practicing some self discipline I now have complete confidence in my ability to maintain a healthy body weight.
 I still need to work on the lean muscle mass thing, though.
 I love riding my bicycle and have no problem logging lots of miles and putting calories into the bank to free up my eating.
 In 2012 I rode 8433 miles.
 A personal best.
 That covers a multitude of sins at the table.
 Biking is a wonderful cardio workout few people realize, however, it is also very stimulating for the brain.
 It’s a lot more fun than working with weights, but ya gotta do that, too.
 I write about the benefits of cardio exercise on the brain often in this blog as it is usually misunderstood and/or completely overlooked in most fitness writing.
 I had an aunt who died of Alzheimer’s and a mother who suffered from dementia in her final years, so I am dead serious about protecting myself from mental decline.
 Check out my Page – Important facts about your brain – and exercise to read more about it.

 The National Institutes on Health considers me one of its Success Stories.
 You can read more details at the link.

-When the blog started, I was talking the talk, four years later I am walking the walk.
+When the blog started, I was talking the talk, nearly five years later I am walking the walk.
 You can do the same.
 I am just a regular guy.
 If I can do it you can too.
 Check out my page How to Lose Weight and Keep it Off for a start.
 Lots of excellent, practical principles there that I have learned and now apply to my daily life.